 Consider hosting a fundraising raffle as part of the event where attendees can buy raffle tickets for a chance to win various prizes donated by businesses in the community.
 This is a fun, proven effective way to earn even more money for your cause.
 Easily extend the reach of your raffle by managing ticket sales online with our raffle fundraising platform.

 Baseball Team Sponsorships

 A basic sponsorship requires a smaller donation (i.e. $100 – $250).
 At this level, sponsors receive benefits such as a link from the team website and the sponsor’s logo on the team banner.
-Offering larger sponsor levels such as a “Title Team Sponsor” can bring in much larger donations ($1,000+).
-This sponsorship level will receive enhanced benefits such as logo on team jerseys, a featured advertisement on the team web site, and recognition on team plaques and trophies.
+Offering larger sponsor levels such as a “Title Team Sponsor” can bring in much larger donations.
+This sponsorship level will receive enhanced benefits such as the business logo on team jerseys, a featured advertisement on the team website, and recognition on team plaques and trophies.
 If the title sponsor is a local restaurant, offer to host team parties at their location.
-This is a great benefit as you’ll be bringing customers in and introducing parents and community members to their restaurant.
+This is a great benefit as you’ll be bringing customers in and introducing parents and community members to the restaurant.
 Don’t forget to ask sponsors permission to set up a donation jar at their establishment.
-You may be able to bring in some extra revenue from customers visiting their location who are willing to throw in a few extra bucks to support your team or non-profit organization.
+You may be able to bring in some extra revenue from customers visiting their location who are willing to throw in a few extra bucks to support your baseball team.